liferay/liferay-docs/devGuide/en/chapters/08-leveraging-the-mobile-sdk.markdown

 *Summary* fields; these fields indicate your running portal instance's status after clicking the *Check Status* button.

-Our Eclipse plugin saves previously configured server instance connection information in a listing at the bottom, so that you can configure your Android app to use any previously configured portal server.
-Each server's *URL* and *Last Available Summary* is displayed.
+The plugin saves previously configured server instance connection information in a listing at the bottom so that you can configure your Android app to use any previously configured portal server.
+Each server's URL and Last Available Summary is displayed.

 Once you've checked the status of your server, click *Next*.
-Our plugin queries the server you specified for all the remote APIs that are available to generate for your custom portlet services.
+The plugin queries the server you specified for all the remote APIs that are available, and generates for your custom portlet services.

 In the next menu, specify the Java package for the SDK source code that the builder generates.
 Then select the custom portlet APIs that you want to access.